-It's a well-known fact that parrots are capable of mimicking human speech, but what many bird owners don't realize is that the same methods for teaching birds to talk can be used to teach them how to sing some of your favorite songs.
-Birds naturally try to duplicate the tones and notes of the sounds that they are learning, so teaching your parrot to sing can be a snap.
+It's a well-known fact that parrots are capable of mimicking human speech, but what many bird owners don't realize is that the same methods for teaching birds to talk can be used to teach them how to sing.
+Birds naturally try to duplicate the tones and notes of the sounds that they are learning.

 Teaching your feathered friend to perform bird tricks can be fun, but it is important that you don't expect too much from your parrot.
 For example, some individual birds, even those whose species is known for talking, simply won't mimic anything.

 Before you set out to teach your bird a song, it is best to know for sure whether or not your bird has the ability (and the will) to talk.
 If your bird is already saying a few words, then you're good to go -- if not, you should start with encouraging speech in your bird, and then move along to incorporating the musical aspect at a later date.